0xGrimnir/infosec101-community/README.md

 I'll let you research this topic further, but I have to leave you with at least one link:

 ### [All the Things (Youtube)](https://www.youtube.com/watch?v=FoUWHfh733Y), by [Dual Core](https://twitter.com/dualcoremusic).

+Good luck out there in the community, hackers.
+Hack all the things!